unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 3. Location (string format):

-   - Location: xxx - Where xxx is the place user is interested in - Our API will automatically find all the parent of a location. iii.
-E.g. location=Kensington, our API will auto complete:
+   - Location: xxx
+        - Where xxx is the place user is interested in - Our API will automatically find all the parent of that location.
+        - E.g. If location=Kensington, our API will auto complete:
             - Suburb = Kensington
             - City = Sydney
             - State = NSW
             - Country = Australia
-     iv.
-E.g. location= NSW, our API will auto complete:
+        - E.g. If location= NSW, our API will auto complete:
             - State = NSW
             - Country = Australia

-Hence, will return all articles related within NSW, including Kensington and Sydney.
+        - Hence our website will return all articles within NSW, including Kensington and Sydney.

 ## Collecting Results from Our API Module